This page provides information about the Government Communication and Information System (GCIS) website, including:

-The website provides information about GCIS, including its vision, mission and key objectives, its structure, functions, initiatives and history.
-You can also find information on the minister responsible for the department and the executive management of GCIS.
-In order to enhance government transparency, the website provides an indication of GCIS human resource representivity and some of its internal human resource policies, while procurement information can also be accessed on the website.
-You can also find information about the agencies that were established under the executive authority of GCIS.
+The website provides information about the department, including its vision, mission and key objectives, its structure, functions, initiatives and history.
+You can also find information on the Minister responsible for the department and the executive management of the GCIS.
+In order to enhance government transparency, the website provides an indication of the GCIS human resource representivity and some of its internal human resource policies, while procurement information can also be accessed on the website.
+You can also find information about the agencies that were established under the executive authority of the GCIS.

-The website contains information on strategic communication services, while information resources, such a reports, communication guidelines, newsletters and magazines, multimedia products, contact directories and a collection of biographies of government role-players can be found in the Resource Centre.
-Access is provided to the South African yearbook and Pocket guide on South Africa, as well as publications of the public entities established under the executive authority of the GCIS.
+The website contains information on strategic communication services, while information resources, such a reports, communication guidelines, newsletters and magazines and multimedia products can be found in the Resource Centre.
+Access is provided to the South Africa Yearbook and Official Guide on South Africa, as well as publications of the public entities established under the executive authority of the GCIS.

-GCIS media statements and speeches and Cabinet statements are posted in the Newsroom as soon as it is made public.
-Newsworthy events the GCIS is involved in are also announced and you can subscribe to services that enable you to request specific information to be e-mailed to you on a regular basis.
+The GCIS's media statements and speeches and Cabinet statements are posted in the Newsroom as soon as it is made public.
+Newsworthy events the GCIS is involved in are also announced and you can subscribe to services that enable you to request specific information to be emailed to you on a regular basis.

 To help you find information, the site provides